The-AI-Alliance/AIA-NAIRR-Pilot/docs/index.markdown

 has_children: false
 ---

-# AAAI 25: Workshop on Open-Source AI for Mainstream Use
+# AI Alliance Participation in the NSF/NAIRR Pilots

 > **Tip:** Use the search box at the top of this page to find specific content.